Ruskin College: 20th century

+2012 relocation

-A £17m redevelopment programme of the college's Old Headington site was completed in 2012, and the headquarters of the college moved there from the more central original site in Walton Street.
+A £17m redevelopment programme of the college's Old Headington site was completed in 2012, and the headquarters of the college moved there from the more central original site in Walton Street which was sold to Exeter College, Oxford.
 The redeveloped site has a new academic building incorporating an expanded library, named the Callaghan Library in honour of former Labour Prime Minister, James Callaghan, who made a major education speech at Ruskin in 1976.
-The MacColl/Seeger archive has its own dedicated room within the new library.
+The MacColl / Seeger archive has a dedicated room within the new library.
 All other buildings on the site have been refurbished, the grounds have been improved and the walled garden, with its listed 'crinkle crankle wall' has been brought back into use by local volunteers.
 A cafeteria is open to the public.

 Around this time, parts of the college's archives were controversially destroyed.
 The college asserted that it was legally required to dispose of the records because they contained personally identifying information.

-Merger
+2021 merger

-In February 2021 the College agreed to merge with Activate Learning.
+In February 2021 the college agreed to merge with Activate Learning.
 In May 2021 the College Principal was suspended.
-In August 2021 it was announced that the College had been acquired by the University of West London.
+In August 2021 it was announced that the college had been acquired by the University of West London.

+Campus and buildings

+The college is located in the Headington area of Oxford.

+Libraries

+In 2012 the college opened the Callaghan Library, named after former Prime Minister James Callaghan.
+Students are also able to access the Bodleian Library and others of the University of Oxford.

+Organisation and administration

+The college is a part of the University of West London Group, and operates as a charity limited by guarantee.
+It is administered by a board of trustees.

-College structure
+College officials

-Student enrolments at Ruskin in 2005–2006 reached their highest ever number in the college's history.
-Enrolments on long courses were 294 in total across a range of undergraduate and postgraduate programmes.
-Short course enrolments reached 5,187 in total, including trade union courses, residential short courses and the largest ever Summer School.
-In 2005–06, there were 78 full-time equivalent academic staff of whom 26 were teaching staff and 13 teaching support services staff.

-Progression rates are excellent, with 87% of students on undergraduate-level Humanities courses at Ruskin having come via short courses there, and a majority of students on long courses going on to degree-level study, both at Ruskin and elsewhere.
-Ruskin students go on to jobs in professional, trade union and political settings, amongst others.